Concentration of media ownership: Size and wealth of the market

 "Within any free market economy, the level of resources available for the provision of media will be constrained principally by the size and wealth of that economy, and the propensity of its inhabitants to consume media."
 [Gillian Doyle; 2002:15] Those countries that have a relatively large market, like the United Kingdom, France or Spain have more financial background to support diversity of output and have the ability to keep more media companies in the market (as they are there to make profit).
-More diverse output and fragmented ownership will, obviously, support pluralism.
+More diverse output and fragmented ownership will support pluralism.
 In contrast, small markets like Ireland or Hungary suffer from the absence of the diversity of output given in countries with bigger markets.
 It means that "support for the media through direct payment" and "levels of consumers expenditure", furthermore "the availability of advertising support" [Gillian Doyle; 2002:15] are less in these countries, due to the low number of audience.
 Overall, the size and wealth of the market determine the diversity of both media output and media ownership.